Wandalen/wTools/module/core/former/Readme.md

 <!-- qqq : for Petro : first write -->

 - [Custom Defaults](./examples/former_custom_defaults.rs) - Former allows the specification of custom default values for fields through the `former( default )` attribute.
-- [Custom Definition](./examples/former_custom_definition.rs) - Define a custom former definition and custom forming logic, and apply them to a container.
+- [Custom Definition](./examples/former_custom_definition.rs) - Define a custom former definition and custom forming logic, and apply them to a collection.

 <!-- qqq : for Petro : implement command `will .mdbook.from.readme` -->